jakesandersx/umpires/README.md

 # Important Note

 This idea was 100% stolen from [UmpireScorecards](https://www.umpirescorecards.com).
-Please check them out and give them the credit they deserved.
+Please check them out and give them the credit they deserve.
 I wrote this code simply to challenge myself using Python.

 # Overview